ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ## Testing

-- Unit tests will be added to verify the correct behavior when `autoVerifySubscription` is enabled and the subscription has been marked to skip the verification.
+- Unit tests will be added to verify the correct behavior when `autoVerifySubscriptionIntent` is enabled and the subscription has been marked to skip the verification.
 - Integration tests will confirm that the standard verification process remains intact when the flag is `false`.